-Jon Crompton is an adjunct Welding Instructor at the Main Campus in Piedmont.
-Jon has 40 years of experience in the field, currently on his 32nd year of employment with General Electric
+Jon Crompton is a part-time Welding Instructor at the Main Campus in Piedmont.
+Jon has 40 years of experience in the field, currently on his 32nd year of employment with General Electric as a pipe welder.
+He has taught welding for around 19 years at multiple South Carolina Technical Colleges and Career Centers.
+In his free time, Jon enjoys spending time with his family, hunting, fishing, and projects around the house.